Home » Halloween Recipes » Halloween Chex Mix

 • If you’re not up to making mummy pretzels, just use the chocolate covered pretzels undecorated–or even use plain pretzels!

-• Some fun additions to this mix: candy bones, gummy worms, mini marshmallows, or mini peanut butter cups.
+• Some fun additions to this mix: candy bones, gummy worms, mini marshmallows,mini peanut butter cups, or nutter butter ghosts.

 • Make or buy some candy spiders or bugs to add to the mix.
 You can see how to make candy spiders in our Chocolate Spider Cake Recipe post.